Philadelphia Medicare Benefits Lawyer

 This program is strictly need-based, with benefits being approved based on a person’s income and assets.
 Work history is not a requirement to receive benefits.
 Individuals who qualify for these means-tested benefits are also eligible to receive Medicaid benefits to cover medical needs.

 Are You Already Receiving Medicare?

-If you are already a Medicare beneficiary or you are already receiving Social Security Disability benefits, we are experienced in handling settlements in these situations.
+If you are already a Medicare beneficiary or you are already receiving Social Security Disability benefits, our Philadelphia attorneys are experienced in handling settlements in these situations.
 When someone is Medicare eligible, there is a whole host of unique issues that must be addressed, including the possibility of establishing Medicare set-aside trusts (MSA).
 We are skilled at establishing MSAs and finding ways to negotiate in a way that keeps medical benefits open, eliminating the need for MSAs.

-Social Security Disability appeals process
+Social Security Disability Appeals Process

 - Reconsideration: The first step will be to ask for a reconsideration of the disability claim, which consists of a full review of the application by a different Social Security reviewer.
 During this stage, your attorney can submit new evidence that may be available to support the claim.

 - Administrative law judge hearing: If the Social Security Administration denies the reconsideration, your attorney is allowed to request a hearing.
 An administrative law judge will preside over this hearing, though this is not a traditional court process.
 During the hearing, your Social Security disability attorney can present evidence to the judge to support your disability claim.
 Additionally, your attorney may use expert witnesses to explain to the judge why you should qualify for disability benefits.

 - Review by Appeals Council: If the claim is denied by the administrative law judge, you are allowed to request a review from the Social Security Appeals Council.
 The Appeals Council will consider any request for review, but they may deny benefits if they believe that the administrative law hearing decision was correct.